kevinleung987/eve-electron-tools/README.md

 ![](preview.jpg?raw=true)

 ## Features
+Some features require Electron and so are only available in the Desktop build.
 - **Parsing Tools(Local Scan/D-Scan):** Copy from the Local window or D-Scan and paste it into the parser to get a composition breakdown.
 Works exactly like the popular D-Scan websites except your results don't get logged by other people.
 - **Market Browser:** Quickly look up prices for items without having to login to the game.
 - **zKill Listener:** Listens for killmails on the zKillboard Live Feed as they come in, you can filter by alliance, corporation, location, ship-type and enable sound notifications.
-- **Profile Syncer:** Sync your EVE settings between accounts or characters with the click of a button.
+- **Profile Sync(Desktop-Only):** Sync your EVE settings between accounts or characters with the click of a button.
 Very useful for anyone managing multiple accounts.
-- **VNI Companion:** Multiple tools that enable safer and easier AFK Ratting.
+- **VNI Companion(Desktop-Only):** Multiple tools that enable safer and easier AFK Ratting.
 Watches Intel channel for mentions of systems close to you.
 You can also enable alerts for faction and capital spawns.

 ## Usage